Linus-Mussmaecher/mooeye/README.md

  * Caching of element positions means a recalculation of dynamic element positions is only neccessary when the window size changes or the UI elements themselves change.
  * Transitions system to change layout, look and content of the UI while running.
 For larger changes of the structure, I suggest a complete re-build of the UI (similar to how an immediate UI rebuilds every frame).
 Not for performance, but code-readability.
  * Message based communication featuring both internal (clicks) and external (what ever your gamestats wants to tell the UI) messages that can initiate transitions using a customizable message handler.

+ ## Additional Features

  * Stack-based scene Manager to make working with multiple scenes in one game significantly easier.
+ * Sprite struct automates drawing an animated sprite with multiple variants (e.g. an attacking, walking, ... character) and can be loaded from a single spritesheet file.

  ## TODOs